 Real estate in Lexington, Kentucky is especially affordable and diverse.
 Modern townhouses, condominiums and single-family homes are conveniently located near the heart of downtown Lexington or tucked away in sprawling suburbs or tree-lined historic neighborhoods.
 A new three-bedroom, two-bath home in Lexington starts at approximately $127,500.
 Larger estate homes and horse properties start at an affordable $200,000 and run into the millions.

-Lexington Real Estate Stats and Trends for the week of December 8th, 2019: homes priced around $435,501 compared to $441,909 the previous week, showing a decrease of less than -1%.
-For Sunday, December 8th, the current national mortgage rate for a 30 year fixed mortgage is 4.51%; the 15 year fixed rate is at 3.90%.
+Lexington Real Estate Stats and Trends for the week of January 28th, 2020: homes priced around $448,835 compared to $448,835 the previous week, to remain steady with no change in listing price.
+For Tuesday, January 28th, the current national mortgage rate for a 30 year fixed mortgage is 4.51%; the 15 year fixed rate is at 3.90%.
 For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.41%, while the 15 year jumbo rate currently is at 4.12%.